How Are Vehicle History Reports Compiled?

 When buying a used car, it’s crucial that you check its vehicle history report before sealing the deal.
-That report can tell you a lot of secrets about the vehicle that simply looking at the car itself wouldn’t reveal, such as accident history, flood damage, and title issues.
+That account can tell you a lot of secrets about the vehicle that simply looking at the car itself wouldn’t reveal, such as accident history, flood damage, or title issues.

-Where do companies like CARFAX and AutoCheck get their information on cars and how is this data compiled?
+Where do companies like CARFAX and AutoCheck get their information on cars, and how is that data compiled?

-Admittedly, not every incident is reported and thus wouldn’t show up on a VIN check or vehicle history report, but the records can be amended if you obtain sufficient information—for instance, on a fender bender that didn’t result in an insurance claim or non-private repairs.
+Later on, these records can be amended if you obtain sufficient information — for instance, on a fender bender that didn’t result in an insurance claim or non-private repairs.

 Even if you do obtain a detailed vehicle history report, make sure you still have the car inspected by a skilled mechanic.
 Having a clean title and history doesn’t necessarily guarantee the car doesn’t have problems.